 This is the third article from a series about soft skills, click here to see the first article about What are soft skills for academics and the second article entitled Academics: you already have more soft skills than you think and you can prove it.
 The next article looks at where to find soft skills training in academia.

-I’ve put together the 6 articles of this soft skills in academia series in one PDF for you to read easily the whole series, you can subscribe here to get it!
+I’ve put together the 6 articles of this soft skills in academia series in one PDF for easy reading, you can subscribe below to get it!